-In 1939, the primary days of World War II, scientists came to know that Hitler’s physicists had discovered the process of splitting a uranium atom.
-Albert Eintein and Enrico Fermi, who had to fled from Nazi Germany and Fascist Italy respectively, were then living in United States.
-They saw the cloud of dangers, Germany could anytime become an owner of nuclear bomb, which unpredictable Hitler would never hesitate to use on anyone, anywhere, anytime he wants.
-The aftermath of which.. is just unthinkable.
+In 1939, during the initial days of World War II, scientists came to know that Hitler’s physicists had already discovered the process of splitting uranium atom.
+Albert Eintein and Enrico Fermi, who had to fled from Nazi Germany and Fascist Italy, were then living in United States.
+They saw the cloud of danger.
+Germany could anytime become an owner of deadly nuclear bomb, which unpredictable Hitler would never hesitate to use on anyone, anywhere, anytime he wants.
+The aftermath of which.. is unthinkable.

-Before 1942, the research was limited in Columbia University, the University of Chicago and the University of California at Berkeley.
-After producing the first ever controlled nuclear chain reaction at the University of Chicago in December that year, the project got a speed bump.
-Flood of funds started to come.
+Before 1942, the nuclear research activities in US was limited in Columbia University, the University of Chicago and the University of California at Berkeley.
+After producing the first ever controlled nuclear chain reaction at the University of Chicago in December that year, the project got a super speed bump.
+Floods of funds started to pour down.
 More nuclear plants were built in Hanford, Tennessee, Oak Bridge, Los Alamos. $2 billion were spent, 120000 citizens were employed.

-To prevent the axis power knowing about the project, only the inner-circle of scientists and officials knew about the atomic bomb’s research.
-Rest of the employees and others outside were informed that the project was about simple nuclear researching.
-Even Vice-President Harry S. Truman was also kept in dark until he became president himself.
+To prevent the axis power knowing about the project, only the inner-circle of the scientists and officials knew about the actual goal of the research… the creation of atomic bomb.
+Rest and the others outside were informed that the project was just about regular nuclear researches aiming for electricity producing and other innocent purposes.
+Even the then Vice-President Harry S. Truman was also kept in dark until he became president himself.

 After years of efforts, the final day ofresult came on 16 July 1945.
 Scientists, researchers and government officials gathered in Alamogordo, New Mexico.
 The newly invented, much awaited first ‘Nuclear Bomb’ was attached on the top of a 100-feet high tower.